jeremmfr/terraform-provider-junos/docs/resources/null_commit_file.md

 Load a file with set/delete lines on device and commit

+-> **Note**
-~> **NOTE:** Not provide a real resource, just load content of file with set/delete lines to candidate configuration on device, and commit
+  Not provide a real resource, just load content of file with set/delete lines to candidate configuration on device, and commit.

 ## Example Usage